rahulrai-in/thecloudblog/tcb/content/post/Product Lifecycle Ash Maurya Model/index.md

 comment_id: 086c2c6e-be01-4e38-a494-26e3f06afb99
 ---

 As an engineer, to succeed in product development, you have to change your perspective and move from valuing technology or the product to focusing on the business model.
-As entrepreneurs or product managers, you have to understand that you are not developing a product but a business model.
+As an entrepreneur or a product manager, you have to understand that you are not developing a product but a business model.
 A product manager must continually ask themselves the question: What is the minimum experiment I should do next to minimize uncertainty (or learn) the most?

 Using the question as a guide will help you get the evidence that the people need the product and there is sufficient market for it.
 You don't require a large budget, scalable architecture, and a large team before validating the product-market fit.